symfony/symfony-docs/cookbook/workflow/new_project_git.rst

    in which case, you can find more information here: `Github .gitignore`_ This way you can exclude files/folders often used by your IDE for all of your projects.

-4. Initialize your Git repository:
+3. Initialize your Git repository:

    .. code-block:: bash

         $ git init

-5. Add all of the initial files to Git:
+4. Add all of the initial files to Git:

    .. code-block:: bash

         $ git add .

-6. Create an initial commit with your started project:
+5. Create an initial commit with your started project:

    .. code-block:: bash

         $ git commit -m "Initial commit"

-7. Finally, download all of the third-party vendor libraries by executing Composer.
-For details, see :ref:`installation-updating-vendors`.

 At this point, you have a fully-functional Symfony2 project that's correctly committed to Git.
 You can immediately begin development, committing the new